COSIMA/cosima-recipes/paper/paper.md

-The Cookbook grew from a practical need inside the COSIMA community: the tools used to analyse modern ocean model output are powerful, but the gap between package-level documentation and a reproducible end-to-end workflow remains large.
+The Cookbook grew from a practical need inside the COSIMA community: the tools used to analyse modern ocean model output are powerful, but the gap between package-level documentation and reproducible end-to-end workflows remains large.
 Users need to understand not only Python and Jupyter [@kluyver2016jupyter], but also how to navigate high-dimensional model output, shared high-performance computing environments, and domain-specific analysis